Triple Net (NNN) Real Estate Investing Explained

 1. Identify Your Investment Goals

 The first step in investing in triple net commercial real estate rental properties is to identify your investment goals.
-Determine how much capital you have to invest, what type of returns you are seeking, and what level of risk you are comfortable with.
+Determine how much capital you have to invest, understanding of rental property finance, what type of returns you are seeking and what level of risk you are comfortable with.

 2. Find a Reputable Commercial Real Estate Broker

-Research and identify a reputable commercial real estate broker that has a proven track record of success in the industry.
-Look for brokers that have experience in triple net properties and a solid reputation in the industry.
+Most triple net properties for sale are represented by savvy commercial real estate brokers.
+If buying one, it is a good idea to also use one to advocate the best deal for you in the purchase process.
+Research and identify local and reputable ones that have a proven track record of success in the industry.
+Look for brokers that have experience in triple net properties specifically and a solid reputation in the industry.

 3. Identify Potential Properties

 Work with your broker to identify potential triple net properties that meet your investment goals.
-Evaluate the quality of the property, its location, and the tenant’s financial standing.
+Commercial real estate listing platforms such as LoopNet or Crexi are two of the most popular websites with triple net (NNN) properties for sale.
+Among the many types of commercial properties that utilize triple net leases, the most common is retail properties.
+Evaluate the quality of each potential property, its location, and the tenant’s financial standing.

 4. Conduct Due Diligence